 Enforcement of IPRs is essential in order to preserve the legal validity of your IP rights, prevent infringement in order to avoid wholesale damage to you and your goods/service including loss of the goodwill and reputation and, to seek compensation for actual damage caused.

-Enforcement Agencies
+Enforcement agencies

-The Revenue Commissioners are empowered to take action against infringements of intellectual property rights at points of importation into the State.
+The Revenue Commissioners is empowered to take action against infringements of intellectual property rights at points of importation into the State.
 Revenue is also responsible for liaison and intelligence sharing, with other enforcement agencies, and in particular the National Bureau of Criminal Investigation in An Garda Síochána.
-An Garda Síochána have a dedicated Anti-Racketeering Unit that deals also with the protection of intellectual property rights within the State such as in the case of illicit pirated and counterfeit goods.
+An Garda Síochána has a dedicated Anti-Racketeering Unit that deals also with the protection of intellectual property rights within the State such as in the case of illicit pirated and counterfeit goods.

 Related websites